dcf21/star-charter/README.md

 The following settings can be included in a `StarCharter` configuration file:

 * `alt_central` - The local altitude of the centre of the plot; degrees.
 This setting is only used if `coords=alt_az`.
-* `angular_width` - The angular width of the star chart on the sky; degrees
+* `angular_width` - The angular width of the star chart on the sky; degrees.
+Default: 25.
 * `arrow` - Overlay a line or arrow over the star chart.
 Each label should be specified in the format `<coordinates_0>,<xpos_0>,<ypos_0>,<coordinates_1>,<xpos_1>,<ypos_1>,<head_start>,<end_start>,<colour r>,<colour g>,<colour b>,<line width>`, where `coordinates` should be `page` or `ra_dec`.
 If `page` is selected, then `xpos` and `ypos` are in the range 0-1; if `ra_dec` is selected then `xpos` is RA/hours and `ypos` is Dec/degs.
 Different coordinate systems can be used for the two ends of the line. `head_start` and `head_end` are booleans indicating whether to draw arrow heads on the two ends of the line.
 The colour components are in the range 0-1.
 To overlay multiple arrow, specify this setting multiple times within your configuration file.
-* `aspect` - The aspect ratio of the star chart: i.e. the ratio height/width
+* `aspect` - The aspect ratio of the star chart: i.e. the ratio height/width.
+Default: 1.414.
-* `axis_label` - Boolean (0 or 1) indicating whether to write "Right ascension" and "Declination" on the vertical/horizontal axes
+* `axis_label` - Boolean (0 or 1) indicating whether to write "Right ascension" and "Declination" on the vertical/horizontal axes.
+Default: 0.
 * `axis_ticks_value_only` - If 1, axis labels will appear as simply "5h" or "30 deg".
 If 0, these labels will be preceded by alpha= or delta=
 * `az_central` - The local azimuth of the centre of the plot; degrees clockwise / eastwards from north.
 This setting is only used if `coords=alt_az`.
-* `cardinals` - Boolean (0 or 1) indicating whether to write the cardinal points around the edge of alt/az star charts
+* `cardinals` - Boolean (0 or 1) indicating whether to write the cardinal points around the edge of alt/az star charts.
+Default: 1.
+* `chart_edge_line_col` - Colour to use when marking the edge of the chart.
+Default: `0,0,0`.
 * `chart_edge_line_width` - Line width to use when marking the edge of the chart.
-Default 2.5.
+Default: 2.5.
-* `constellation_boundaries` - Boolean (0 or 1) indicating whether we draw constellation boundaries
+* `constellation_boundaries` - Boolean (0 or 1) indicating whether we draw constellation boundaries.
+Default: 1.
 * `constellation_boundary_col` - Colour to use when drawing constellation boundaries
 * `constellation_highlight` - Optionally, highlight the boundary of one particular constellation, identified by a three-letter abbreviation.
 * `constellation_label_col` - Colour to use when writing constellation names
 * `constellation_label_size` - Relative font size to use when rendering constellation names.
-Default 1.
+Default: 1.
 * `constellation_names` - Boolean (0 or 1) indicating whether we label the names of constellations
 * `constellation_show_below_horizon` - Boolean (0 or 1) indicating whether to show constellation stick-figures beneath the horizon.
-Default 0.
+Default: 0.
 * `constellation_stick_col` - Colour to use when drawing constellation stick figures
 * `constellation_stick_design` - Select which design of constellation stick figures we should draw.
 Set to either `iau` (default), `rey` or `simplified`.
 See <https://github.com/dcf21/constellation-stick-figures> for more information.
 * `constellation_sticks_line_width` - Line width to use when drawing constellation stick figures.
-Default 1.4.
+Default: 1.6.
-* `constellation_sticks` - Boolean (0 or 1) indicating whether we draw constellation stick figures
+* `constellation_sticks` - Boolean (0 or 1) indicating whether we draw constellation stick figures.
+Default: 1.
 * `constellations_capitalise` - Boolean (0 or 1) indicating whether we capitalise the names of constellations.
+Default: 0.
 * `constellations_label_shadow` - Boolean (0 or 1) indicating whether to draw a shadow behind the names of the constellations.
+Default: 1.
 * `coords` - Select which celestial coordinate system to use when specifying the centre of the plot.
 Set to `ra_dec`, `galactic` or `alt_az`.
-* `copyright_gap_2` - Spacing of the copyright text beneath the plot
+* `copyright_gap_2` - Spacing of the copyright text beneath the plot.
+Default: 0.
-* `copyright_gap` - Spacing of the copyright text beneath the plot
+* `copyright_gap` - Spacing of the copyright text beneath the plot.
+Default: 0.
 * `copyright` - The copyright string to write under the star chart
 * `dec_central` - The declination of the centre of the plot; degrees.
 This setting is only used if `coords=ra_dec`.
 * `draw_ephemeris` - Definitions of ephemerides to draw.
 Each definition should take the form of: `<bodyId>,<jdMin>,<jdMax>` (see above).
 To draw multiple ephemerides, specify this setting multiple times within your configuration file.
 * `dso_catalogue_file` - Source file from which we get DSO catalogue.
 By default, a catalogue of Messier, NGC and IC objects is used.
 Only change this setting if you want to show custom deep-sky objects.
-* `dso_cluster_col` - Colour to use when drawing star clusters
+* `dso_cluster_col` - Colour to use when drawing star clusters.
+Default: `0.8,0.8,0.25`.
 * `dso_display_style` - Select which style to use for deep sky objects.
 Set to either `coloured` or `fuzzy`.
-Default is `coloured`.
+Default: `coloured`.
-* `dso_galaxy_col` - Colour to use when drawing galaxies
+* `dso_galaxy_col` - Colour to use when drawing galaxies.
+Default: `0.75,0.15,0.15`
-* `dso_label_col` - Colour to use when writing the labels for deep sky objects
+* `dso_label_col` - Colour to use when writing the labels for deep sky objects.
+Default: `0,0,0`.
-* `dso_label_mag_min` - Do not label stars fainter than this magnitude limit (default: unlimited)
+* `dso_label_mag_min` - Do not label stars fainter than this magnitude limit.
+Default: unlimited.
-* `dso_mag_min` - Only show deep-sky objects down to this faintest magnitude
+* `dso_mag_min` - Only show deep-sky objects down to this faintest magnitude.
+Default: 14.
-* `dso_mags` - Boolean (0 or 1) indicating whether we label the magnitudes of deep-sky objects
+* `dso_mags` - Boolean (0 or 1) indicating whether we label the magnitudes of deep-sky objects.
+Default: 0.
-* `dso_names` - Boolean (0 or 1) indicating whether we label the names of deep-sky objects
+* `dso_names` - Boolean (0 or 1) indicating whether we label the names of deep-sky objects.
+Default: 1.
-* `dso_nebula_col` - Colour to use when drawing nebulae
+* `dso_nebula_col` - Colour to use when drawing nebulae.
+Default: `0.25,0.75,0.25`.
-* `dso_outline_col` - Colour to use when drawing the outline of deep-sky objects
+* `dso_outline_col` - Colour to use when drawing the outline of deep-sky objects.
+Default: `0.25,0.25,0.25`.
 * `dso_point_size_scaling` - Size scaling of deep-sky object symbols.
-Default 1.
+Default: 1.
-* `dso_symbol_key` - Boolean (0 or 1) indicating whether we include a key to the symbols used to represent deep-sky objects
+* `dso_symbol_key` - Boolean (0 or 1) indicating whether we include a key to the symbols used to represent deep-sky objects.
+Default: 1.
-* `ecliptic_col` - Colour to use when drawing a line along the ecliptic
+* `ecliptic_col` - Colour to use when drawing a line along the ecliptic.
+Default `0.8,0.65,0`.
 * `ephemeris_arrow_col` - Colours to use when drawing ephemeris arrows drawn when `ephemeris_style` = `side_by_side_with_arrow`.
 If this setting is supplied multiple times, then the list of supplied colours are used in a cyclic loop for all the solar system objects to be drawn.
+* `ephemeris_arrow_line_width` - Line width to use when drawing ephemerides for solar system objects.
+Default: 1.
 * `ephemeris_arrow_shadow` - Boolean (0 or 1) indicating whether the ephemeris arrows drawn when `ephemeris_style` = `side_by_side_with_arrow` should have a shadow to make them more visible.
 * `ephemeris_autoscale` - Boolean (0 or 1) indicating whether to auto-scale the star chart to contain the requested ephemerides.
 This overrides settings for `ra_central`, `dec_central`, `angular_width`, as well as other parameters.
 Run the code in debugging mode to see a list of the values assigned to all these automatically-set parameters.
 * `ephemeris_col` - Colours to use when drawing ephemerides for solar system objects.
 If this setting is supplied multiple times, then the list of supplied colours are used in a cyclic loop for all the solar system objects to be drawn.
 * `ephemeris_coords` - The coordinate system to use when drawing the tracks of planets - either `ra_dec` or `solar`.
-Default `ra_dec`.
+Default: `ra_dec`.
 If `solar` is selected, the positions of planets are shown relative to the moving Sun, whose static position is drawn at epoch `julian_date`.
 This is useful for showing the paths of planets close to the horizon at sunset on a range of evenings, but will give nonsense results otherwise.
 * `ephemeris_epochs` - List of JD time epochs for which we should create points along each solar system ephemeris.
 If empty, then points are either placed at intervals specified by `ephemeris_label_interval`, or else created automatically.
 This list must have the same length as <ephemeris_epoch_labels>.
 To draw multiple epochs, specify this setting multiple times within your configuration file.
 * `ephemeris_epoch_labels` - List of text labels for the points we create along each solar system ephemeris.
 If empty, then points are created automatically.
 This list must have the same length as `<ephemeris_epochs>`.
 To draw multiple epochs, specify this setting multiple times within your configuration file.
 * `ephemeris_label_col` - Colours to use when labelling ephemerides for solar system objects.
 If this setting is supplied multiple times, then the list of supplied colours are used in a cyclic loop for all the solar system objects to be drawn.
 * `ephemeris_label_interval` - List of the JD time step (in days) between labels along each solar system ephemeris.
 If this setting is supplied multiple times, then the list of supplied intervals are used in a cyclic loop for all the solar system ephemerides to be drawn.
 This setting is ignored if any explicit `ephemeris_epoch` values are supplied.
 If neither `ephemeris_epoch` nor `ephemeris_label_interval` values are supplied then labels are placed automatically.
 * `ephemeris_minimum_size` - When showing the track of solar system objects, the minimum size of the markers, which normally increase in size with brightness.
 Supplied in units of magnitude.
 Default: 3.0.
 * `ephemeris_resolution` - The time resolution of ephemeris tracks, in days.
-Default 0.5 days.
+Default: 0.5 days.
 This is the spacing of the points sampled along the planet's track, not the spacing of the labels placed along it.
 * `ephemeris_style` - Select the style to use when showing the tracks of solar system objects.
 Set to `track`, `side_by_side`, `side_by_side_with_track` or `side_by_side_with_arrow`.
-* `equator_col` - Colour to use when drawing a line along the equator
+* `equator_col` - Colour to use when drawing a line along the equator.
+Default: `0.65,0,0.65`.
 * `font_family` - The font family to use when rendering all text labels.
+Default `Ubuntu`.
-* `font_size` - A normalisation factor to apply to the font size of all text (default 1.0)
+* `font_size` - A normalisation factor to apply to the font size of all text.
+Default: 1.0.
 * `galactic_b_central` - The galactic latitude of the centre of the plot; degrees.
 This setting is only used if `coords=galactic`.
 * `galactic_l_central` - The galactic longitude of the centre of the plot; degrees.
 This setting is only used if `coords=galactic`.
 * `galactic_plane_col` - Colour to use when drawing a line along the galactic plane